Hankasalmi railway station: Architecture

 The Hankasalmi station was built according to stock blueprints for class V stations on the Jyväskylä–Pieksämäki line, being designed by Thure Hellström.
 The mansard roof is a distinctive feature of the design that was also used for the Kallislahti station on the Huutokoski–Savonlinna railway.
 The station building has been well preserved, as have the other buildings on its premises, which include a warehouse as well as two residential buildings.

-Service
+Services and departure tracks

 Hankasalmi is served by all InterCity and Pendolino trains that use the Jyväskylä–Pieksämäki line as part of their route.
 The station does not have a VR service point nor a ticket vending machine, and has low, inaccessible 26.5 cm high platforms.
+All passenger trains that stop at the station use track 2.

 A siding connects the station's rail yard to the Versowood Hankasalmi sawmill.
 Starting from the 2010s, the frequency of timber shipments to the sawmill by rail has decreased, though as of 2019, the connection is known to be maintained and used on an irregular basis.